As pet food manufacturers worry about sustainability, cricket cat food could become the next big thing.

-But Tarique Arsiwalla, a co-founder of Protix Biosystems, a company that markets insects as "the next protein commodity," is hoping we humans will overcome the yuck factor and consider food made of bugs for our cats.
-Are you ready for ground up crickets in a can?
-EEEuuuu...
+But Tarique Arsiwalla, a co-founder of Protix Biosystems, a company that markets insects as “the next protein commodity,” is hoping we humans will overcome the yuck factor and consider cricket cat food for our feline family members.
+Are you ready for ground-up crickets in a can?
+Ugh…

-Arsiwalla will be one of the presenters at the 2015 Petfood Forum Europe in June.
+Arsiwalla was a presenter at a Petfood Forum Europe.
 His topic: insect-based ingredients in cat and dog food.
-Ugh...
+Yuck…

-But while just the thought may give you the creepy crawlies, pet food made from insects might be in our cats' not-so-distant future.
-Although our planet could probably sustain an infinite number of bugs, that's not true of the animals who become food for us and our dogs and cats.
+But while just the thought of cricket cat food may give you the creepy crawlies, pet food made from insects might be in our cats’ not-so-distant future.
+Although our planet could probably sustain an infinite number of bugs, that’s not true of the animals who become food for us and our dogs and cats.

-Eighty percent of a cricket’s body is edible compared to only 55 percent of the body of poultry and pork and 40 percent of the body of cattle, Tudor says.
-And "insects, particularly mealworms, provide protein and omega-3 fatty acids that are comparable to the amounts found in meat and fish."
+Eighty percent of a cricket’s body is edible compared to only 55 percent of the bodies of poultry and pork and 40 percent of the bodies of cattle, Tudor says.
+And “insects, particularly mealworms, provide protein and omega-3 fatty acids that are comparable to the amounts found in meat and fish.”
 Mealworms?
-Eeeeuuu...
+Eeeeuuu…

 In his blog, Tudor notes that nearly one-third of the world’s human population includes insects as part of the daily diet.
 And the owners of small reptiles and some birds already feed insects to their pets.